Recruiters should offer flexible working option as "standard" - Personnel Today

 Big challenges are around the corner, according to the report, which mean business as usual is not an option.
 The UK’s labour market will continue to ‘hollow out’ with mid-skill jobs declining in many sectors, sometimes exacerbated by automation.

-Baby boomers decline as a percentage of the workforce offset by the growing influence of younger generations who place a higher value on flexibility, work-life balance and personal development.
+Baby boomers’ decline as a percentage of the workforce will be offset by the growing influence of younger generations who place a higher value on flexibility, work-life balance and personal development.
 The report adds that Brexit and its aftermath will profoundly affect candidate availability by altering the types and numbers of foreign workers from the EU.

 McVey said: “With the world of work undergoing seismic changes, we need to do more to support people on their journey from school to retirement.
 In particular, helping individuals develop the skills they need to capitalise on new opportunities must involve greater collaboration between business and schools.